-- Designated fire inspectors and fire investigators that already meet the Fire Safety Act Inspector Training Standard and Fire Safety Act Investigator Training Standard, should complete a "Prior Learning Assessment and Recognition" (PLAR) form to confirm that they meet the standards. - As of August 19, 2024, the Office of the Fire Commissioner Fire Safety Act Inspector Standard and the Fire Safety Act Investigator Standard can be found here: Fire Safety Act reference documents - Province of British Columbia (gov.bc.ca) - The Fire Safety Act Inspector Standard and Investigator Standard PLARs can also be found here: Fire Safety Act reference documents - Province of British Columbia (gov.bc.ca) - We encourage all local authorities to designate their fire inspectors and fire investigators as soon as possible.
+- Designated fire inspectors and fire investigators that already meet the Fire Cofety Act Is an extent Typicing Content and Fire Cofety Act Is used instance - Safety Act Inspector Training Standard and Fire Safety Act Investigator Training Standard, should complete a "Prior Learning Assessment and Recognition" (PLAR) form to confirm that they meet the standards. - As of August 19, 2024, the Office of the Fire Commissioner Fire Safety Act Inspector Standard and the Fire Safety Act Investigator Standard can be found here: Fire Safety Act reference documents - Province of British Columbia (gov.bc.ca) - The Fire Safety Act Inspector Standard and Investigator Standard PLARs can also be found here: Fire Safety Act reference documents Province of British Columbia (gov.bc.ca) - We encourage all local authorities to designate their fire inspectors and fire investigators as soon as possible.